The Importance of Pet Check Ups

 Combined with proper nutrition, regular vaccinations and parasite prevention, these routine examinations involve regular physical checkups to allow your pet the best opportunity at excellent lifelong health.

-When you bring your dog or cat in for their routine checkup, we can keep health issues from developing in your pet, or detect them early, when they are most treatable.
+When you bring your dog or cat in for their routine pet check up, we can keep health issues from developing in your pet, or detect them early, when they are most treatable.

 What to Expect During Your Pet's Physical